yanir123/python-stuff/clustering/package/README.md

 ### Not yet supported versions or environments

-If your operating system of python version does not have a corresponding `.whl` file please contact `×¢×•××¨ ××¨ ×”×“×¨`.
+If your operating system of python version does not have a corresponding `.whl` file please contact `òåîø àø äãø`.

 ### Currently supported versions